The second part of the Makefile

 USE_GITHUB= nodefault

-When using USE_GITHUB=nodefault
+When using USE_GITHUB=nodefault,

-the Makefile
+the Makefile must set

-in its
+DISTFILES in its

 top block.